ThomasLengeling/devart-template/project_posts/2014-03-26-Sound-Interaction.md

 }).add;
 ```
-The idea is for the audience to feel deeply inserted into the piece, for that the installation draws attention to lure you in and invites more people to interact together.
-To make this happend we need perfect syncronization between user interaction, sound and visuals.
+The idea is to get the audience deeply inserted into the piece, for that the installation draws attention to lure you in and invites more people to interact together.
+To make this happen, we need perfect synchronization between user interaction, sound and visuals.

-Video with audio interacction.
+Video with audio interaction.